scendo/websocket-chat/README.md

 PORT=7777
 ```

-- Seed the database with sample data
+- Install dependencies and seed the database with sample data

 ```
-npm run load-sample-data
+npm run build
 ```

 - Run the development servers